This is a drum.

 PG&E, fighting its 7-front war, is just one complex system within a larger complex system that we can see in action before and during a wildfire.

-In consulting, I see two basic categories: change and optimization.
+In consulting, I see two basic tags: change and optimization.

 Let's set aside for a moment that optimization is a form of change.
 When I say "change consulting", I mean supporting clients who want to do something fundamentally new or different.
 Optimization consulting is helping them improve something they're already doing.